 Biography of Mary Deyo

 Mary Deyo was born in Gardiner, Ulster County, New York, the daughter of Jonathan N. Deyo, a farmer, and Maria LeFevre, on January 8, 1858.
 She was the youngest of eight children.
-As a young woman (age 27) in 1885 Mary began writing to the Women's Board of Foreign Missions of the Reformed Church in America.
-At the time, she was finishing her studies while teaching first grade in Columbia County and was interested in becoming a missionary.
+As a young woman (age 27) in 1885, Mary began writing to the Women's Board of Foreign Missions of the Reformed Church in America.
+At the time, she was finishing her studies at New Paltz Normal School while teaching first grade in Columbia County and was interested in becoming a missionary.

 Two years later, Mary graduated from the New Paltz Normal School, which was dedicated to the training of teachers.
 Mary’s graduation was the first commencement at the New Paltz Normal School, which was formerly known as the New Paltz Academy.